PREVENTING HABITAT CLEARANCE ON THE LOS PADRES NATIONAL FOREST

-The ridgeline and trail where the fragile chaparral habitat will be clear cut, 150 feet on either side of the road, the length of a football field.
+The ridgeline and trail where the fragile chaparral habitat would have been clear cut, 150 feet on either side of the road.
 Refugio manzanita can be seen on the right.

-The key species that will be seriously threatened by the Gaviota Fuel Break is the beautiful Refugio manzanita (Arctostaphylos refugioensis).
-Considered “endangered” by the California Native Plant Society, the classic icon of the chaparral only grows in a narrow ridgeline band between Point Conception and Santa Ynez Peak along the coast of Santa Barbara County – exactly where the Gaviota Fuel Break is scheduled to run.
-The fuel break would cut through some of manzanita’s largest populations.
+The key species at risk is the beautiful Refugio manzanita (Arctostaphylos refugioensis).
+Considered “endangered” by the California Native Plant Society, the classic icon of the chaparral only grows in a narrow ridgeline band between Point Conception and Santa Ynez Peak along the coast of Santa Barbara County – exactly where the Gaviota Fuel Break was scheduled to run.